-- agreed in the contractual document. - 8.3 The service provider shall provide the client with regular information on the progress of work and shall immediately inform it in writing of any facts or circumstances it has noted or that are recognisable to it that may interfere with or jeopardise performance in accordance with the contract. - 8.4 The client shall have the right to check the status of contract performance and to request information in that regard.
+- 8.2 The client will supply the contractor in a timely manner with all guidance necessary to perform the contract.
+Any further cooperation duties of the client shall be conclusively agreed in the contract document. - 8.3 The contractor shall provide the client with regular information on the progress of work and shall immediately inform it in writing of any circumstances it has noted or that are recognisable to it that may interfere with or jeopardise performance in accordance with the contract. - 8.4 The client shall have the right to check the status of contract performance and to request information in that regard.

-C SUPPLEMENTARY PROVISIONS FOR SERVICE ELEMENTS WITH THE NATURE OF A WORKS CONTRACT
+C SUPPLEMENTARY PROVISIONS FOR SER-VICE ELEMENTS WITH THE NATURE OF A WORK CONTRACT